ProxN/FortniteTracker/description.md

 ## How will users interact with your web site?

-> Users can look on their stats through a search form.
+> The user will enter their fortnite IGN and click sumbit.

 ## What 3rd Party API(s) will you integrate with?